srishti-gupta-me/srishti-gupta-me.github.io/_posts/2021-05-28-Jekyll-Resources.markdown

      2. What path to give??
 If you want to keep in *assets* then **/assets** is your path
      3. There are additional options also like Version/refresh, Compression.
 You can opt as per choice or leave it default only, unselected.

 5. Now *Generate Favicons and HTML Code*, this will download a zipped file and give a block of code.
+You can see **/assets** in the href tag.
  ```
               <link rel="apple-touch-icon" sizes="180x180" href="/assets/apple-touch-icon.png">
               <link rel="icon" type="image/png" sizes="32x32" href="/assets/favicon-32x32.png">